BNZ Car Insurance

 BNZ offers its customers the benefit of multi-policy discounts, possible no-claims discounts of between 30 and 65%, Fly Buys points on premiums paid and the ease of managing insurance policies online as part of BNZ’s internet banking platform.

-First opening its doors in Auckland, in 1861, the Bank of New Zealand (BNZ) is a registered bank and offers a variety of financial services which include retail, business and institutional banking.
+First opening its doors in Auckland, in 1861, the Bank of New Zealand (BNZ) is a registered bank and offers a variety of financial services, including retail, business and institutional banking.

-Since being purchased by the National Australia Bank in 1992, BNZ has operated as a subsidiary however retains local governance and employs more than 5,000 Kiwi’s across New Zealand.
+Since its purchase by the National Australia Bank in 1992, BNZ has operated as a subsidiary of its trans-Tasman owner, however it retains local governance and employs over 4,500 Kiwis across New Zealand.